-(1) Elimination of interest expense related to our debt securities.

-- (2) Elimination of preferred stock dividends related to all of our preferred stock. - (3) Elimination of preferred stock deemed dividends related to all of our preferred stock. - (4) The pro forma adjustments do not include any gain or deemed dividends resulting from the exchange of our debt securities and preferred stock for common stock, respectively, because these adjustments are non-recurring and attributable to the restructuring.
-We calculated the gain resulting from the exchange of our debt securities and deemed dividends resulting from the exchange of preferred stock to be \$274,450 and \$63,557, respectively, as of September 30, 2002. - (5) The weighted average number of shares outstanding during the period has been adjusted to give effect to the shares issued as if the restructuring had occurred on January 1, 2001.
+- (1) Elimination of interest expense related to our debt securities. - (2) Elimination of preferred stock dividends related to all of our preferred stock. - (3) Elimination of preferred stock deemed dividends related to all of our preferred stock. - (4) The pro forma adjustments do not include a gain of \$196,942 or deemed dividends of \$78,367 resulting from the exchange of our debt securities and preferred stock for common stock, respectively, because these adjustments are non-recurring and attributable to the restructuring.